kth-social-robotics/fantombot/README.md

 The majority of this directory contains all code related to development and maintaining of the graph.
 Graph search, a dialogue manager built on top of the graph is also included.

 ### sleep-walker
+The contents of the sleep-walker is scripts than ran every night to update the graph, graph search and NER-models.

 ### Publications
 [Crowdsourcing a Self-Evolving Dialog Graph](https://dl.acm.org/citation.cfm?id=3342790) (CUI paper)